nbanx/ballast/README.md

 Here are some of the useful Gulp tasks already set up for you.

-- `postcss` Compile all of the SASS files
+- `postcss` Compile all of the SCSS files
 - `cssminify` Compresses the style.css file
 - `sass-lint` SASS linter
 - `styles` runs `postcss`, `cssminify` and `sass-lint`